braxtons12/Cnx/README.md

 It was run 10 times for each N, with the average of the 10 runs taken.
 The benchmark was performed with builds from both Clang 14.0.0 and GCC 11.2.0, and with both the default system allocator and jemalloc.<br>
 All benchmarks were run on an Intel Core i7-8750H with 16GB RAM running EndeavorOS (Arch Linux) with the Zen Kernel 5.17.5-zen1-1-zen.<br>
 Clang builds were compiled with "-flto -Ofast -ffast-math -DNDEBUG".<br>
 GCC builds were compiled with "-flto -ffat-lto-objects -Ofast -DNDEBUG" All numbers are relative performance compared to `printf`

+While these numbers are Linux specific, in general you can expect comparable numbers on Windows using native clang, and even better numbers using MinGW, but benchmark on your specific platform for platform specific numbers.

+#### `println` vs `printf` Results

 | N                        |   Clang + System Allocator | Clang + jemalloc | GCC + System Allocator | GCC + jemalloc |
 | :----------------------- |--------------------------: | ---------------: | ---------------------: | -------------: |